CSNLWigner/bandits/behavioural_models/readme.txt

 ** Exponential model **

-The exponential model fits the behaviour basically
+The exponential model fits the behaviour by approximating the action value based on the outcomes of the previous 8 trials.

 Action Value = $ \sum _{t = 1} ^{8} \beta(t) = \sum _{t = 1} ^{8} a*e^{-b*t}+c$